-- How precisely does the information that is being shared adds value in the process?
-In real life I see tons of data that seem to be valuable, but doesn’t improve the process as such, or even worse: it is the justification of a process that is not really smoothly creating value.
+- How does the information that is being shared add value in the process?
+In real life, we see tons of data that seem to be valuable but doesn’t improve the process as such.
+Or even worse: it is the justification of a process that is not creating value in a smooth way.

 It is tempting to just hope for the promised improvement, but unfortunately, it is not that simple!

-First let your OEE measurement collect data that give insights in your downtime pattern.
+First, let your OEE measurement collect data that give insights into your downtime pattern.
 When the machine can communicate its condition and give information predicting when maintenance is necessary: great!
-But relax: For most machines this can be perfectly done by a solid preventive maintenance strategy, which will rapidly lead to less unplanned downtime, less cost and higher reliability.
+But relax: for most machines, this can be perfectly done with a solid preventive maintenance strategy, which will rapidly lead to less unplanned downtime, less cost, and higher reliability.

-I hear companies state they will not be able to survive without big data.
-Being a manufacturer, data can surely provide you with useful insights on how effective machines are running, and more important: where processes can be improved, where the losses are.
-With THE RIGHT data, you can improve your Overall Equipment Effectiveness.
+We hear companies state they will not be able to survive without big data.
+Being a manufacturer, data can surely provide useful insights on how effective your machines are running, and more important: where processes can be improved, and where the losses are.
+With the right data, you can improve your Overall Equipment Effectiveness.

-Knowing the fault rates in the majority of databases, I can hardly believe that stacking all such piles of data will lead to any reliable conclusion in the end.
+Knowing the fault rates in the majority of databases, we can hardly believe that stacking all such piles of data will lead to any reliable conclusion in the end.

-In manufacturing we see huge amounts of data being collected.
-To be honest, in the average factory I visit, so far I have rarely found any advantage of such.
+In manufacturing, we see huge amounts of data being collected.
+To be honest, in the average factory we visit, so far we have rarely found any advantage of such.

-What DOES makes sense is combining data to monitor process stability via SPC with data to visualize the loss landscape via OEE.
+What does makes sense is to combine data to monitor process stability via Statistical Process Control (SPC), using data to visualize the loss landscape via OEE.
 SPC will now show you what’s going on ‘below the surface’ (before things go wrong) and OEE will show you what actually did go wrong.
 The two of them now can steer your improvement efforts in the optimal way.

-New technologies allow us to monitor, register and visualize this information in a far more convenient way than years ago.
-That is why FullFact has chosen a close cooperation with DataLyzer (the leading SPC specialist) and Inmation (the leading connectivity partner in industry)
+New technologies allow us to monitor, register and visualize this information in a convenient way.
+That is why FullFact works together with leading SPC specialists and connectivity partners in the field.

-What other trends do you see in manufacturing, that are related to OEE?
 Do you want to know more about OEE?
-This might be an interesting read for you.
+Then this information on Overall Equipment Effectiveness might be an interesting read for you.